-To date, fishermen and observers have not reported any humpback, sperm, blue, fin, or sei whale interactions in the American Samoa longline fishery, and as such, this fishery is not likely to adversely affect ESA-listed marine mammals.
+To date, fishermen and observers have not reported any humpback or sperm whale interactions in the American Samoa longline fishery, and as such, this fishery is not likely to adversely affect these ESA-listed marine mammals.
+Because the blue, fin, and sei whale have not been confirmed in the area of operation of the fishery, the fishery would have no effects on these marine mammals.